omaskery/derpy/README.md

 So I thought I'd write a small tool to solve that specific problem and no more.

+# high level design

+The tool is version control system agnostic in that it doesn't have any built-in code for talking to specific version control systems, it contains a simple data based system for "teaching" derpy how to perform essential operations to interact with dependencies.
+See the `vcs_info` directory for examples.

+The tool is language agnostic in that it is purely a mechanism for ensuring files from particular repositories are retrieved and placed in the project directory at specified locations.

+The tool has no intrinsict dependency on the internet due to having no central repository or similar, though there is nothing stopping somebody from "teaching" derpy how to do.

 # example

 ## initialisation